FravBox/YagCCs/LeaveBan/readme.md

-Commands that have something to do with mutes & time outs.

 # LeaveBan
 If someone is muted or timed out and then leaves while they're still muted/timed out, they are banned.